Hillary Clinton’s Media Blitz Sparks Rumors She Could Try To Run For President Again In 2020

 Hillary Clinton is hitting the media circuit hard in support of her new book, leading some to speculate that she may try a third run for president in 2020.

 The former Secretary of State and 2016 presidential nominee has done a series of interviews in recent days to promote the book that she wrote with daughter Chelsea, called The Book of Gutsy Women.
-Hillary Clinton has shared her thoughts on Donald Trump’s presidency and the upcoming presidential race, but The Daily Mail noted that some political onlookers think it’s Hillary that wants to run again.
+Hillary Clinton has shared her thoughts on Donald Trump’s presidency and the upcoming presidential race, but the Daily Mail noted that some political onlookers think it’s Hillary that wants to run again.

 “The former candidate’s packed media week and her renewed critique of his presidency has rumors swirling that she is looking at potentially entering the 2020 Democratic primary race – at the same time Biden is losing clout within the party,” the report noted.